Jacob Jeswiet

-Jacob Jeswiet (December 28, 1879 – July 23, 1960) was a Dutch botanist who worked in the sugar experimental station in Pasoeroean in Java and then returned to the Netherlands in 1925 to become a professor at the Wageningen Agricultural College.
-While in Java he was involved in breeding the variety POJ 2878 which was called the Javan wondercane.
+Jacob Jeswiet (December 28, 1879 – July 23, 1960) was a Dutch botanist who worked in the sugar experimental station in Pasoeroean in Java, and then returned to the Netherlands in 1925 to become a professor at the Wageningen Agricultural College.
+While in Java he was involved in breeding the variety POJ 2878, which was called the Javan wondercane.

-Jeswiet was born in Amsterdam where he studied botany after which he went to Berlin and Zurich, receiving a doctorate in 1913 from Zurich.
-He studied the ecology of plants in dunes and his dissertation was titled Die Entwickelungsgeschichte der Flora der holländischen Dünen.
-He worked from 1912 to 1923 at the Pasoeroean experimental station in Java where he was involved in producing sugarcane hybrids for resistance to diseases.
-He was involved in the production of POJ 2878 which was disease resistant and high-yielding which came to be known as the Javan wondercane.
-He also collected botanical specimens including wild sugarcane relatives from the Papua New Guinea region in 1928.
-He became a professor at Wageningen from 1925 and worked until the end of World War II.
-He was dishonorably dismissed in 1946 for his collaboration with Germans and being a member of the National Socialist Movement (NSB).
+Jeswiet was born in Amsterdam, where he studied botany, after which he went to Berlin and Zurich, receiving a doctorate in 1913 from Zurich.
+He studied the ecology of plants in dunes, and his dissertation was titled Die Entwickelungsgeschichte der Flora der holländischen Dünen.
+He worked from 1912 to 1923 at the Pasoeroean experimental station in Java, where he was involved in producing sugarcane hybrids for resistance to diseases.
+He was involved in the production of POJ 2878, which was disease-resistant and high-yielding which came to be known as the Javan wondercane.
+He also collected botanical specimens including, wild sugarcane relatives, from the Papua New Guinea region in 1928.
+He became a professor at Wageningen in1925 and worked until the end of World War II.
+He was dishonorably dismissed in 1946 for his collaboration with the Germans and for being a member of the National Socialist Movement (NSB).